jitsi/jitsi/CONTRIBUTING.md

 and follow this short guide.

 # Reporting Issues
-Before you open an issue on GitHub, please discuss it on one of our [mailing lists](https://jitsi.org/Development/MailingLists) and wait for a confirmation from one of the committers.
+Before you open an issue on GitHub, please discuss it on the [community forum](https://community.jitsi.org) and wait for a confirmation from one of the committers.
 Once you have that confirmation, please proceed to reporting the issue on GitHub, while providing as much information as possible.
 Mention the version of Jitsi you are using, your